tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 :  The minimum (encoded) length ClientHelloInner recommended by the server.
 Sending a ClientHelloInner that is shorter than this will likely stand out.
-Clients can use a padding extension within the ClientHelloInner to ensure the plaintext is at leat this long.
+Clients can use a padding extension within the ClientHelloInner to ensure the plaintext is at least this long.

 extensions
 : A list of extensions that the client can take into consideration when